-2018 City of Geneva Water Quality Report
+2019 City of Geneva Water Quality Report PWSID# OH0401712

-PWSID# OH0401712

 Este informe contain information may important sobre su agua de beber.
-Traduzcalo o hable con alguien que lo entienda

-About Your Drinking Water - The City of Geneva is pleased to provide you with the 2018 Consumer Confidence Report: Water Works System (public water supply ID# OH0401712) which contains important information about your drinking water the quality of water provided in 2018 - including details about water sources, what the water at your tap contains, and how by regulatory agencies.
-We are pleased to report that the water system was in compliance with all water quality regulation report lists only those regulated substances that were detected in your water, testing is conducted for more than what is re a summary of activities during 2018.
+Traduzcalo o hable con alguien que lo entienda bein.
+About Your Drinking Water - The City of Geneva is pleased to provide you with the 2019 Consumer Confidence Report for the City of Geneva Water Works System (public water supply ID# OH0401712) which contains important information about your drinking water.
+The report summarizes the quality of water provided in 2019 - including details about water sources, what the water at your tap contains, and how it compares to standards set by regulatory agencies.
+We are pleased to report that the water system was in compliance with all water quality regulations in 2019.
+Although the report lists only those regulated substances that were detected in your water, testing is conducted for more than what is reported.
+This report is only a summary of activities during 2019.
 We have a current, unconditioned license to operate our water system.

-If you have any questions about the information in this report, please call 440-466-4549, or express you concerns Street during a Council Meeting the 2nd & 4th Monday of every month.
+If you have any questions about the information in this report, please call 440-466-4549, or express you concerns at 44 N. Forest Street during a Council Meeting the 2nd & 4th Monday of every month.

-Sources of Supply - Bulk water is purchased from Aqua Ohio - Ashtabula Water System, which draws surface water fron Lake Erie, to serve customers of the Geneva Water System.
-For the purposes of source water assessments, in Ohio all s to be susceptible to contamination.
-By their nature, surface waters are accessible and can be readily contaminated by cherelatively short travel times from source to intake.
-Although Aqua Ohio's surface water intake is located offshore in Lake E several onshore sources increases the susceptibility of the source water to contamination.
-The drinking water protection a contamination from municipal wastewater treatment discharges, industrial wastewater discharges, runoff from residential a river sediments, oil and gas production and transportation and accidental releases and spills from rail and vehicular traffic shipping operations and recreational boating.
-Aqua treats the water to meet drinking water quality standards, but no single can address all potential contaminants.
-The potential for water quality impacts can be further decreased by implementing Erie.
-More detailed information is provided in the Aqua Ohio Water Company - Ashtabula Water System's Drinking Water report, which can be obtained by calling 440-466-4549.
+Sources of Supply - Bulk water is purchased from Aqua Ohio - Ashtabula Water System, which draws surface water from

+Lake Erie, to serve customers of the Geneva Water System.
+For the purposes of source water assessments, in Ohio all surface waters are considered to be susceptible to contamination.
+By their nature, surface waters are accessible and can be readily contaminated by chemicals and pathogens, with relatively short travel times from source to intake.
+Although Aqua Ohio's surface water intake is located offshore in Lake Erie, the proximity of several onshore sources increases the susceptibility of the source water to contamination.
+The drinking water protection area is susceptible to contaminated municipal wastewater treatment discharges, industrial wastewater discharges, runoff from residential and urban areas, contaminated river sediments, oil and gas production and transportation and accidental releases and spills from rail and vehicular traffic as well as from commercial shipping operations and recreational boating.
+Aqua treats the water to meet drinking water quality standards, but no single treatment technique can address all potential contaminants.
+The potential for water quality impacts can be further decreased by implementing measures to protect Lake Erie.
+More detailed information is provided in the Aqua Ohio Water Company - Ashtabula Water System's Drinking Water Source Assessment report, which can be obtained by calling 440-466-4549.

-The sources of drinking water (tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, sprii travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and radioactiv up substances resulting from the presence of animals or from human activity.
+The sources of drinking water (tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and radioactive material, and can pick up substances resulting from the presence of animals or from human activity.